seangoodvibes/DelugeDocs/README.md

 In your dev environment, use the following terminal commands:

-to build the site (do this before committing any changes to the repo):
+To build the site (do this before committing any changes to the repo):
 - mkdocs build

-to setup a local web server that refreshes each time you save changes locally:
+To setup a local web server that refreshes each time you save changes locally:
 - mkdocs serve